Another US Covid-19 surge may look different, experts say, particularly for younger people. Here's how - KRDO

 Another US Covid-19 surge may look different, experts say, particularly for younger people.
 Here’s how

-Experts say Covid-19 vaccinations in the US are going extremely well — but not enough people are protected yet and the country may be at the start of another surge.
+Experts say Covid-19 vaccinations in the United States are going extremely well — but more people need to be protected and the country may be at the start of another surge.

-The US reported a record over the weekend with more than 4 million Covid-19 vaccine doses administered in 24 hours, according to the Centers for Disease Control and Prevention.
+Over the weekend, the number of vaccinations reported in a single day by the US Centers for Disease Control and Prevention (CDC) went up more than 4 million for the first time.

-And the country now averages more than 3 million doses daily, according to CDC data.
+The country is averaging more than 3 million doses daily, according to CDC data.

 “I do think we still have a few more rough weeks ahead,” Dr. Celine Gounder, an infectious diseases specialist and epidemiologist, told CNN on Sunday.
 “What we know from the past year of the pandemic is that we tend to trend about three to four weeks behind Europe in terms of our pandemic patterns.”